3roqlu/3roqlu/readme.md

 Hi there! 👋 I am a student in the department of Geographic Information Systems at [Anadolu University](https://www.anadolu.edu.tr/).

-- 👋 Hello, I’m Ümit Eroğlu
+- 👋 I’m Ümit Eroğlu

 - 👀 I’m highly interested in new technologies.